 URL Fetch API: The URL Fetch API allows applications to fetch resources and communicate with other hosts over the Internet using HTTP and HTTPS requests.

-Users API: The Users API allows applications to authenticate users who have Google Accounts, accounts on your own Google Apps domain, or OpenID identifiers.
-(Note that the support for OpenID is experimental.)
+Users API: The Users API allows applications to authenticate users who have Google Accounts or accounts on your own Google Apps domain.

-XMPP API: The XMPP API allows applications to send and receive instant messages to and from users of XMPP-compatible instant message services, including Google Talk.
+XMPP API: The XMPP API allows applications to send and receive instant messages to and from users of XMPP-compatible instant message services.